Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-6.md

 12. You need to migrate a large number of on-premises workloads to AWS.
 Which AWS service is the most appropriate?
     - A. AWS File Transfer Acceleration.
-    - B. AWS Server Migration Service.
+    - B. AWS Server Migration Service. [designed to help customers migrate large numbers of on-premises workloads to AWS.]
     - C. AWS Database Migration Service.
     - D. AWS Application Discovery Service.